Joshuailuma/employee-management-system/README.md

 # Employee-management-system
-A fullstack project for an employee management system.
+A fullstack project for an employee management system using React JS, Springboot, MySQL Work bench and Cypress.

 ## User story